jpodolski/ssbm-py/README.md

 ![screenshot](https://i.imgur.com/63XguWR.png)

 ssbm-py is a python GUI written to help SSBM streamers manage OBS and their overlay.
-It is currently in beta and (will soon) feature support for
+It is currently in alpha.
+Planned features include
   - Stock Head Icons, Tags, and Prefixes
   - Automatic Scene Switching
   - Webcam management
+  - Support for Challonge and Smash.gg APIs
+  - Keeping H2H and placement statistics though bracket/player management tools
+  - JSON formatted objects for Matches, Tounaments, and Players

 ### Setting up the application